 It is easy to see that , since and since .

-We can measure the lengths of sides of the squares using a ruler, but we can also place one of the vertices of each square on the origin and use a compass to locate their positions on the number line (see Figure 2).
-In Figure 2, the lengths of the radii of the two circles are equal to the lengths of the sides of the squares, so we can determine their locations on the number line.
+We can measure the lengths of sides of the squares using a ruler, but we can also place one of the vertices of each square on the origin and use a compass to locate their positions on the number line as shown in Figure 2.
+As we can see, the lengths of the radii of the two circles are equal to the lengths of the sides of the squares, so we can determine their locations on the number line.
 Further, we can use a calculator to know approximate numerical values of these lengths: and *.

-In the discussion above, we only talked about positive square roots.
-But notice that and .
-This means a number can have two square roots, one positive and one negative.
-This can be seen in Figure 3.
-If we let the y coordinate of the graph be , then there are two possible x coordinates, which are and .
+We can relate the discussion above to the equation since getting the value of requires calculating the square roots of both sides.
+Notice that for , there are two x’s: and .
+If we graph , we get a parabola.
+Let the y coordinate of the graph be , then there are two possible x coordinates, which are and .
 On the contrary, it should be noted that the square of a number is always positive, so we cannot get the square root of a negative number**.

 The larger the square, the longer its side, so it also follows that for positive numbers a and b, if , then .
 In addition, the longer the side of a square, the larger it is, so we can also say that if , then .